Skip to contents

 vcov

-Sampling variance-covariance matrix of the estimated total, direct, and indirect effects.
+Sampling variance-covariance matrix of estimated indirect effect centrality.

 Details